A letter a day to number 10. No 1,535

 Shares are encouraged and welcomed.
-If this letter speaks for you and you wish to send your own copy please feel free to copy and paste, and alter for your own needs, the text for your own letter.
+If this letter speaks for you and you wish to send your own copy please feel free to use it and alter it for your own needs for your own letter.

-Website updated, letters and replies plus bonus material featuring Mr Suggs, Eeyore and Ribbit.
+Website updated daily, letters and replies plus bonus material featuring Mr Suggs, Eeyore and Ribbit.